onionshare/onionshare/BUILD.md

 The recommended way to develop OnionShare is to use the latest versions of all dependencies.

-First, install `tor` from either the [official Debian repository](https://support.torproject.org/apt/tor-deb-repo/), or from your package manager.
+First, install `tor` and `obfs4proxy` from either the [official Debian repository](https://support.torproject.org/apt/tor-deb-repo/), or from your package manager.

 Then download Qt 5.14.0 for Linux: